November 5, 2019 ABSENT UNIFORMED-SERVICE AND OVERSEAS CITIZENS ELIGIBLE TO USE THE FEDERAL WRITE-IN ABSENTEE BALLOT (FWAB)

-This is an official notice of an election to be conducted in the Commonwealth of Virginia on November 8, 2016.
-If you are an absent military or overseas citizen eligible to vote in state and local elections, you may register to vote and request a regular absentee ballot for upcoming elections online using the Department of Elections voter registration portal.
+This is an official notice of general election to be conducted in the Commonwealth of Virginia on November 5, 2019.
+If you are an absent military or overseas citizen eligible to vote in state and local elections, you may register to vote and submit an absentee ballot application electronically for a specific election or any elections up through the next year using the Department of Elections voter registration portal.
 Please note that a driver’s license or identification card issued by the Virginia DMV is required to complete the process paperlessly.
 If you do not have a DMV-issued ID, you may also apply by using the federal postcard application (FPCA), available at www.fvap.gov.
 You can submit your FPCA by scanned email attachment to email@example.com or via fax to (804) 371-0194.
-Detailed instructions are provided in the Virginia Voting Assistance Guide, available at www.fvap.gov.
+Detailed instructions are provided in the Virginia Voting Assistance Guide.
 FPCA’s are valid for all elections in the calendar year in which they are submitted and must be renewed annually.

 If you do not receive your state ballot in time, you may vote using a Federal Write-In Absentee Ballot (FWAB), available at www.fvap.gov.
-You can identify all of the federal, state, local offices and, if applicable, ballot measures that, as of this date, are expected to be on the ballot by visiting the Citizen Portal or visit our Candidate List page to see a full list of candidates.
+You can identify all of the state, local offices and, if applicable, ballot measures that, as of this date, are expected to be on the ballot by visiting the Candidate Lists and visit Elections Citizen Portal to view your voter registration status.

 In the event that a qualified absentee voter does not receive a requested absentee ballot in a timely manner, the Federal Write-In Absentee Ballot (FWAB) serves as an emergency backup ballot.
 The FWAB is available to download from Federal Voting Assistance Program website: www.fvap.gov.
 Below are step-by-step instructions for completing the FWAB.